 My teaching interests encompass: ancient/medieval/early modern Christianity, Christology, Bonaventure and medieval Franciscan thought, Biomedical Ethics, Medical History, and of course, Leprosy (Hansen’s disease).

-Presently, I am working as a teaching assistant to Professor Russell Johnson for his undergraduate course, “Star Wars and Religion.”
+Recently, I worked as a teaching assistant to Professor Russell Johnson for his undergraduate course, “Star Wars and Religion.”
 The University of Chicago actually composed a profile on this innovative course (https://news.uchicago.edu/story/force-strong-one-course-uses-star-wars-examine-religion).
-I recently lectured on The Life of Martin of Tours by Sulpicius Severus, explaining the significance of hagiography and the cult of saints for medieval Christians and problematizing the traditional understanding of saints first outlined by Émile Durkheim.
+During the course, I lectured on The Life of Martin of Tours by Sulpicius Severus, explaining the significance of hagiography and the cult of saints for medieval Christians and problematizing the traditional understanding of saints first outlined by Émile Durkheim.

 While a graduate student at the University of Chicago Divinity School, I have lectured on Beguine Theology (Marie D’Oignies, Christina Mirabilis, Hadewijch) in the course, “History of Christian Thought II (450-1350 CE).
 I also spoke on Dermatological Issues in the Bible for the course, “Disease and Disability in the Bible.”
 During my time as an undergraduate at Truman State University I served as a co-instructor with Professor Dereck Daschke for the course, “Religion and Film.”
 The course was actually of my own design; I created the course syllabus, in addition to organizing a Religion and Film Festival, as a Student Initiated Learning Course.

 Featured Image: Watercolor by Richard Tennant Cooper (1885-1957) (courtesy Wikimedia Commons)